Install the default environment

 Testing¶

-We use pytest for unit and integration testing of Fractal.
-If you installed the development dependencies, you may run the test suite by invoking commands like:
+We use pytest for unit and integration testing.
+If you installed the development environment, you may run the test suite by invoking commands like:

 # Run all tests